bengtan/bengtan.github.io/content/blog/a-new-beginning.md

 I need to learn how to do distribution.
 And marketing and all that other stuff.

-I can build things, but if I can't reach users, there's no point.
+I can build things, but if I can't reach users, then what's the point?

 On my to-do list of marketing activities, I had 'content marketing' ie. writing articles and blogging.
 Maybe I should jump straight to it and give it a try.